 To Wrap Up

-Google Trends is a free platform that helps marketers to discover the burning trends and seasonality.
+Google Trends is a free platform that helps marketers to discover the burning trends and seasonality in search demand.
 For example, you can easily find peaks and bottoms in search demand for specific products.
 This allows you to plan your marketing activities, i.g. run Google Ads campaigns, adjust bids, and use additional communication channels.

 However, Google Trends is not suitable for specific digital marketing tasks, such as keyword collecting or competitor research.
-Here, it would help if you used professional tools to automate routine tasks.
+Here, it would help if you used PromoNavi professional tools to automate routine tasks and get profitable insights to boost your digital marketing.